DataDog/brod/docs/spec.rst

 since aside from the REQUEST_TYPE change, it's exactly equivalent to a Multi-Produce with n=1.

+Like Produce, there is no response for Multi-Produce.

 Fetch
 *****
 Reading messages from a specific topic/partition combination.